omarsayed7/Motion-planner-for-autonomous-vehicles/README.md

 # Motion-planner-for-autonomous-vehicles
+Final Project of Course 4 of Self-Driving Cars Specialization from University of Toronto.
+All the course materials will be provided here, [Self-Driving Cars Specialization](https://www.coursera.org/specializations/self-driving-cars)
-Final Project of Course 4 of Self-Driving Cars Specialization from University of Toronto There are 5 main aspects of the planner you will need to implement, behaviour planning logic, path generation, static collision checking, path selection, and velocity profile generation.
+There are 5 main aspects of the planner you will need to implement, behaviour planning logic, path generation, static collision checking, path selection, and velocity profile generation.
 Let's go over each of these in kind.

 ## Behaviour Planning Logic: